Suraj0791/bookly/build.md

 add env of imagelit , make a config file now add there the env , make a comp imgupload/fileupload then we will make an api route api/auth/imagekit this folder inside route.ts for authenticating

+in imageupload file we need to make authenticator function which will hit the image route

+at this point we only deal with image upload we will add more things ater on this file next make a db folder databse folder nd add file drizle and add configurtaion